LostOnTheLine/plume_blogging_portainer/README.md

 # Plume Blogger in Portainer
 1st I should note that this is NOT in any way related to or similar to Plume Creator.
 I was referred to it by something saying it was a Docker Interface for Plume Creator, & after much effort to get it working, discovered it was not what I wanted at all.

+This is a docker container related to `plumeorg/plume` as found on the site https://joinplu.me/

 But since I went through the trouble of getting it to work, I wanted to share it so others could avoid the troubles I went through.

 Plume has instructions for creating via a Docker-Compose... but it doesn't work with Portainer.
 Here's how to get around that